-- Met you in bus, train
+- Met you on a bus, train

-It is the same case with admissions department.
-A university strength can vary from 10,000 to 70,000.
-Imagine how many people would be applying ? at least 30,000 to 200,000.
+It is the same case with the admissions department.
+A university’s strength can vary from 10,000 to 70,000.
+Imagine how many people would be applying. at least 30,000 to 200,000.
 Admissions do not take time to read every email that does not say any appropriate info about seeking admission.
-They just delete or put in other list and review later.
-Overall, the point is, email subject is very critical.
-In fact, personally I do not read any email if I do not see proper subject line, because I get so many emails…
+They just delete or put it in another list and review it later.
+Overall, the point is, the email subject is very critical.
+In fact, these days, personally, I do not read any email if I do not see the proper subject line, because I get so many emails…

 What should the subject line be for emailing graduate school admissions or Professors?

 - What is your status?
 Current student or prospective student?

 - When do you want to apply for admission?

 - What is the urgency of the information?

-I can keep writing few more, but fundamentally these are the key things you have to ask yourself when you put in a subject line.
+I can keep writing a few more, but fundamentally these are the key things you have to ask yourself when you put in a subject line.

-Sample Subject lines emailing Admissions :
+Sample Subject lines for emailing Graduate School for Admissions

-- Fall 2018 Prospective Student: Need Admission Status
+- Fall 2023 Prospective Student: Need Admission Status

-- Spring 2018 Student: Seeking Scholarship Information
+- Spring 2023 Student: Seeking Scholarship Information

-- Summer 2018 Graduate Student: I20 Status
+- Summer 2024 Graduate Student: I-20 Status

-- Prospective student 2018 : Need admission info
+- Prospective Student 2024: Need admission info

-- Prospective student 2018 : Need I20 Info, URGENT!
+- Prospective student 2025: Need I20 Info, URGENT!

 If you carefully observe all the above, anyone can identify what you need.
-They look quite simple and crisp don’t they?
+They look quite simple and crisp, don’t they?
 I cannot believe I screwed up these things before 🙂

 As I mentioned above, professors do NOT read everything.
 You have to convince Professor with your subject line that they should read the email without deleting it.
 Because you do not have a course name or subject name with you, you have to be very cautious.
 All the guidelines that were told above apply here too.

-- Fall 2018 Prospective Student: Research Info needed
+- Fall 2023 Prospective Student: Research Info needed

-- Summer 2018 Student: Artificial Intelligence Research Question
+- Summer 2024 Student: Artificial Intelligence Research Question

-Check out the article on Sample Email templates for emailing Professors for Funding, Admissions, etc.
+Also, check out the article on Sample Email templates for emailing Professors for Funding, Admissions, etc.